HPA Axis Dysfunction: Understanding Cortisol and Genetic Interactions

 • weight gain[ref][ref]

-Another aspect of HPA axis dysfunction is that repeated stress and high cortisol causes ‘habituation’, essentially a downregulation of the cortisol receptors and decreased acute stress response.[ref]
+Another aspect of HPA axis dysfunction is that repeated stress and high cortisol cause ‘habituation’, essentially a downregulation of the cortisol receptors and decreased acute stress response.[ref]
 While this could seem like a good thing, the acute stress response is needed in times of, well, acute stress -like running from a tiger.
-And the downregulation can also apply to normal cortisol function during times of non-stress as well.
+Plus, the downregulation can also apply to normal cortisol function during times of non-stress as well.

 Let’s dig into the negative effects of HPA axis dysfunction in more detail: